ManonBerger/macroalgae-model-doc/docs/index.md

-# Welcome to MkDocs
+# Welcome to Macroalgae PISCES Module

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).

-## Commands

-* `mkdocs new [dir-name]` - Create a new project.
-* `mkdocs serve` - Start the live-reloading docs server.
-* `mkdocs build` - Build the documentation site.
-* `mkdocs -h` - Print help message and exit.

-## Project layout

-    mkdocs.yml    # The configuration file.
-    docs/
-        index.md  # The documentation homepage.
-        ...       # Other markdown pages, images and other files.
-# Welcome

-This is the documentation for the macroalgae box model.
+This is the documentation for the Macroalgae module integrated to PISCES ocean biogeochemical model ([PISCES model](https://www.pisces-community.org/index.php/model-description/)).

 See the [model description](model.md) for more details.